 Adults: have black heads with big eyes and long black, segmented antennae.
-The slim thorax and hardened forewings (elytra) are a shiny scarlet red colour, these wings cover the black elongated abdomens and are quite pitted.
-The legs are fairly long and also black in colour.
-The overall length of the beetle is just under 1/2″ about 8-11mm.
+The slim thorax and hardened forewings (elytra) are a shiny scarlet red colour, and are quite pitted.
+The abdomen and legs are black in colour.
+The overall length of the beetle is approximately 8mm (1/3″).

 Larvae: pass through 4 instar stages and size varies according to developmental stage they are at.
 At maturity they reach about 8-10 mm.
 They appear as soft brown, squishy masses but the real insect is hidden beneath a fecal shield.
 The slug-like larvae can vary in colour from red, orange, yellow, green or brown with a black head.

-Pupae: are bright orange in colour and encapsulated in a white silken cocoon located in the soil.
+Pupae: are bright orange in colour and encapsulated in a whitish cocoon, constructed from saliva and soil particles and is located in the soil.

 Eggs: are laid on the underside of leaves and are about 1-2 mm in length.
-They are laid in irregular rows of about 2-16 eggs.
-The eggs start off a baize colour but mature to a reddish-orange colour.
+They are laid in irregular rows of about 2-16 eggs and protected by a thick, sticky brown coating.
+The eggs start off a baize colour but mature to a reddish orange colour.